 Every human being whether religious or nonreligious has a sense of spirituality and beliefs in the power of some supernatural power — even if this power is your inner strength.
 Religious matters give people that sense of security and connection to the rest of the world.
 Therefore, at the workplace, employees need an environment where they connect closely to that higher power that fills them spiritually when they feel bogged down by life issue or pressures.

 Being spiritually connected takes away fear which is a major hindrance to productivity.
-A worried mind cannot perform; hence, giving employees time to fellowship together, have devotion, and even pray, together makes them feel re-energised.
+A worried mind cannot perform; hence, giving employees time to fellowship together, have devotion, and even pray, together makes them feel re-energized.